HelyChirinos/medicina/README.md

-### 6. Crear una base de Datos vacia para el sistema
+### 6. Crear una base de Datos vacía para el sistema

 Use your favorite database management tool to create an empty database.